- Chapter I: Do You Need ERP?

 Don’t assume an ERP footprint is beyond your capabilities as a company.
 Fully explore that idea with your vendor.
 At the same time, if you want “out of the hardware business,” the SaaS model or hosting provider is probably the way to go.
 Keep all your options open, and ask your ERP vendors for their thoughts (keeping in mind what options they are presenting and inherent biases).

-Infor ERP Product Review
+Infor ERP Software Review

 Written By: Tim O'Brien

-Who is Infor?
+Who or What is Infor?

 Infor is the third largest ERP solutions provider in the world.
 Infor generates annual revenues of close to $3 billion and has over 90,000 customers.
 Infor employs over 15,000 people worldwide, across 168 offices, and is headquartered in New York City.